Jacklau9515/YahooWeatherSE-React-Webpack/README.md

 # YahooWeatherSE-React-Webpack

 ## Overview
 My first repository on GitHub to demonstrate using webpack + react + es6 to develop a componentized front-end project.
+Each module related css, img, js files are put together to make the project more intuitive, and delete/modify relevant module will be more convenient.

+Features：<br>
+Compile jsx, es6, scss and other resources <br>
+Automatic introduction of static resources to the corresponding html page <br>
+Compile and refresh the browser in real time <br>
+Automatically package the module according to the specified modular specifications <br>
+Css automatically add a browser kernel prefix <br>
+On demand packaged merger js, css

 ## Introduction